Variables: Independent and Dependent Variable

 If a researcher controls for extraneous variables and the only variable to change across the control and experimental condition is the IV it can be seen that the research has been carried out successfully.
 This means that the researcher has observed the effects of just the IV on the DV, which also means that the researcher can establish a cause and effect relationship (they can be confident that the IV has been the only variable to effect the DV) and therefore can say that their experiment has high internal validity .
 High internal validity is when the researcher is confident that they have measured what they intended to measure (i.e. the effects of just the IV on the DV) and that all extraneous variables (EVs) have been controlled and that there are no confounding variables (CVs) in their study.

 Extraneous Variables (EVs): These are variables that researchers do not want in their research.
 It is important that before a researcher conducts a study they carry out a pilot study to ensure that there are no EVs that could ruin their results.
 There are four main extraneous variables that you need to know in your exam.
 It is important that you are able to describe what is meant by these four EVs and that you are able to give examples of each of the four EVs.

 (1) Participant Variables: This refers to anything specific to the participant that could affect the results of the research, for example, a participant’s age, gender, intelligence, personality etc…

-(2) Demand Characteristics: This refers to environmental clues and cues in an investigation that cause participants to behave unnaturally.
+(2) Demand Characteristics: This refers to environmental clues and cues in an investigation which could give away the aim and hypothesis of a study.
+The presence of such clues and cues can cause participants to behave unnaturally/change their behaviour/deviate from their natural way of behaving.
 Participants respond in one of the following ways:

 (3) Situational Variables: Refers to the experimental setting and surrounding environment must be controlled between conditions to avoid them impacting on the results, for example, the temperature of the room in which the experiment is taking place, the time of day, the weather etc…